 This clause depicts the set of classes that encapsulates the information relevant for this MnS.
 This clause provides an overview of the relationships between relevant classes in UML.

 Figure 4.1.2.2.1.1: Assurance management NRM fragment

+Editor’s NOTE: This will be revisited.
+There may be relations between AssuranceReport, AssuranceGoal and AssurancePolicy, they are correlated or independent according to different policy types and report types.
+For example, the mapping may be 0..1 to * between AssuranceReport and AssuranceGoal, and the mapping may be 0..1 to * between AssuranceReport and AssurancePolicy.
+The Figure below reflect relations when both AssuranceReport and AssurancePolicy are added.

 4.1.2.2.2 Inheritance

 Figure 4.1.2.2.2.1: Assurance management inheritance relationships